arcbtc/1.21/README.md

 ## Limitations

 I'm an imbecile.
-This project would not of been possible without the kind help from folks at Fulmo's lightning-network hackdays http://fulmo.org/.
+This project would not have been possible without the kind help from folks at Fulmo's lightning-network hackdays http://fulmo.org/.
 The project has been developed for demonstration purposes only, although it is surprisingly stable, and with a little work the project could be secure and production ready.

 ## Possible future improvements